coloringchaos/capstone-s18/otherpages/research.md

 Spend some time clarifying your **purpose** for your Capstone project.
 Let the case studies you choose be informed by your purpose statement.

-**You must conduct 4 individual case studies and submit a 2-3 page pdf summary for each.**
+**You must conduct 4 individual case studies and pdf summary for each.**

 <br>